Alle Infos zum AirTag 2: Erscheinungsdatum, Features und mehr

 Apple analyst Ming-Chi Kuo has reported that the AirTag 2 will work with the Vision Pro headset in some form.
 While the exact details are still unclear, there are some interesting possibilities for what this integration could look like.

-Extended positioning:
+Advanced positioning:

 • Another possible application is integration into VR environments.
 The AirTag 2 could make it possible to track physical objects in a VR world, which could significantly improve the user experience.
-Imagine being able to search for a real object in a VR environment and find it quickly thanks to the AirTag 2.
+Imagine being able to search for a real object in a VR environment and quickly find it thanks to the AirTag 2.

 This integration could make the AirTag 2 an even more versatile tool.
-For users of the Vision Pro headset, a new level of interaction with their surroundings opens up.
+For users of the Vision Pro headset, a new level of interaction with their environment opens up.
 Whether for finding objects or experiencing AR/VR applications - the combination of AirTag 2 and Vision Pro promises exciting possibilities.

 Improved Ultra Wideband Chip